Where You Stand

-Where You Stand is the seventh studio album from Scottish rock band Travis, released on 19 August 2013, on their own record label, Red Telephone Box via Kobalt Label Services.
+Where You Stand is the seventh studio album by the Scottish rock band Travis, released on 19 August 2013, on their own record label, Red Telephone Box via Kobalt Label Services.
 The album was produced by Michael Ilbert, and promoted by three singles: "Where You Stand", "Moving" and "Mother".
 It is the first album released by the band after a five-year break.

 Background

-Where You Stand is the band's first new album in five years, as their sixth studio record Ode to J. Smith was released in 2008.
+Where You Stand was the band's first new album in five years, as their sixth studio record Ode to J. Smith was released in 2008.
 Speaking about the band's departure from the spotlight, bassist Dougie Payne said of the release: "You stay away as long as it takes, so you feel that hunger and desire to get back to it same as you did at the start."
-It is also their first which all the members were contributed on songwriting, rather than the vocalist Fran Healy, who served as the lyricist on their first six studio albums.
+It is also their first which all the members contributed on songwriting, rather than the vocalist Fran Healy, who served as the lyricist on their first six studio albums.